Procrastination. The ultimate problem in a society obsessed with productivity and achievement.

 Procrastination is not a sign of laziness or any sort of negative character trait.

 The answer of ‘because my boss said so’ or ‘because I need to pass this semester’ can only take us so far.
 Our brains are smart and are designed to avoid wasting energy on anything which is not required for our survival.
 And the brain can only be fooled for so long before it rebels.

-That is all any of us can do.
-We can stop seeing procrastination as a sign of weakness and start recognizing its significance.
-The upside is that it gives us no choice except making the necessary changes to overcome it.
-This does not mean that spending an evening on Facebook is a springboard for some dramatic new self-knowledge.
+This doesn’t mean that spending an evening on Facebook is a springboard for some dramatic new self-knowledge.
 Instead, it means that we should look at our behaviour as part of a bigger picture, and stop labelling natural responses as character flaws.